 The Direct Vision Standard (DVS) is the first legislation of its kind.
-From 26th October 2020, all goods vehicles over 12 tonnes will require a permit to drive into Greater London, including vehicles from outside of the UK, if their vehicle falls short of the required Direct Vision Standard rating, operators will need to fit extra safety devices to comply.
+All goods vehicles over 12 tonnes require a permit to drive into Greater London, including vehicles from outside of the UK.
+If the vehicle falls short of the required Direct Vision Standard rating, operators will need to fit extra safety devices to comply.

 Enforced by Transport for London (TfL), the legislation is based on a ‘star rating’ indicating how much a driver can see from the cab in relation to other road users.

 The vehicle manufacturer will issue a star rating for your vehicle.
 This rating (0-5) is based on how the vehicle left the production line and will not take into account any aftermarket safety systems that have been fitted.

-HGVs that do not meet the minimum requirement of 1 star (3 stars from October 2024) need to comply with the Safe System which requires the installation of extra devices for indirect vision (similar to FORS & CLOCS specifications) to alert drivers to vulnerable road users who are in a vehicle’s blind spot.
-Complying with the Safe System will not alter the vehicle’s star rating but will permit you to drive into Greater London.
+HGVs that do not meet the minimum requirement of 1 star (3 stars from October 2024) need to comply with the DVS Safe System which requires the installation of extra devices for indirect vision (similar to FORS & CLOCS specifications) to alert drivers to vulnerable road users who are in a vehicle’s blind spot.
+Complying with the DVS Safe System will not alter the vehicle’s star rating but will permit you to drive into Greater London.

 The Direct Vision Standard enforcement zone covers all of Greater London.

-Our Direct Vision Standard (DVS) map below outlines the area of London where the regulation will be in force and where permits are compulsory.
+Our Direct Vision Standard (DVS) map below outlines the area of London where the regulation is in force and where permits are compulsory.
 Don’t forget this will apply to all vehicles weighing more than 12 tonnes, whether they are from the UK or travelling into London from overseas.

-The duration of the HGV Safety Permit depends on whether the vehicle meets the minimum DVS requirement or if it was granted subject to the Safe System:
+The duration of the HGV Safety Permit depends on whether the vehicle meets the minimum DVS requirements or if it was granted subject to the DVS Safe System: